abhimanyusahai/algorithm-puzzles/README.md

 # algorithm-puzzles
-Puzzles on algorithms and data structures
+Puzzles on algorithms and data structures, small programming challenges